IoT Integration Market Size and Share

 Why is Asia-Pacific the fastest-growing region?

-Government smart-city programs, accelerated industrial automation, and expanding digital infrastructure propel a 36.80% CAGR for IoT Integration Services across Asia-Pacific.
+Government smart-city programs, accelerated industrial automation, and expanding digital infrastructure propel a 36.80% CAGR for IoT Integration across Asia-Pacific.

 How do new EU regulations affect integration projects?